CelestialPaler/PixivDownloader/README.md

 <h2>Introduction</h2>
 <p>
   &emsp;This script implements a web crawler, resource downloader and resource manager.
-  By running a script, you can update and maintain a specific collection of illustrations by setting related parameters such as keywords.
+  By running the script, you can update and maintain a specific collection of illustrations by setting related parameters such as keywords.
 </p>
 <p>